Serpent (character): Fictional character biography

+In the 2019 storyline "The War of the Realms", the Serpent discovers that Malekith is using a version of Bifrost.
+Cul relays this to Odin, and resolves to remain in Svartalfheim to discover how it works.
+After spending months studying it, Cul steals some explosives from the Swamp Mines and throws them towards the Bridge.
+He then discovers that Malekith has enslaved Dark Elf children to mine the explosives.
+After freeing the children, Serpent sacrifices himself by fending off the guards so that the children can escape.

 Powers and abilities

 Cul Borson possesses all the conventional attributes of an Asgardian god.
 However, as the son of Bor, many of these attributes are significantly superior than those possessed by the majority of his race.
 He possesses sufficient superhuman strength to shatter Captain America's shield with his bare hands.
 He possesses the ability to manipulate magic as he was able to transport, revive the dead and transform into a giant serpent.
 As the God of Fear, he could consume fear to empower himself.

 Reception

 In 2020, CBR.com ranked the Serpent 9th in their "10 Marvel Gods With The Highest Kill Count" list.

+Other characters named Serpent

+Several unrelated characters have been called Serpent:

+Iko Akakowa

+Iko Akakowa is a spy who worked for Imperial Japan during World War II and was known as Serpent.
+He possessed poisonous glands underneath his fingernails which he uses to poison others.
+Serpent fought the Young Allies and committed seppuku with his own poison upon his defeat.

+Fin Fang Foom

+Fin Fang Foom was once called "Serpent".

+Mephisto

+Mephisto was called the "original Serpent" by the Serpent Society, who worshiped him.

+Symbiote version

+The Serpent is a Symbiote created after Meridius fused the Symbiote matter left behind by Bedlam's child with melted Promethium.
+It found its way to where Donald Blake was imprisoned and merged with him.